1234yuanwenting/Douyin/DamniTkTok/README.md

 # DamniTkTok
+This is a Team project
+developer

+@XiaoLiang2333
+@TomrroW007
+@1234yuanwenting袁文婷

-Create TikTok stupidly as my first program.
+Create TikTok stupidly as my program.